This post may contain affiliate links. Please read our disclosure policy.

-I'm not going to beat around the bush here: this is the BEST Chicken Pot Pie that I have ever tasted.
+I’m not going to beat around the bush here: this is the BEST Chicken Pot Pie that I have ever tasted.
 The BEST!
-Is it Wedding Fairy friendly?
-Definitely not!

 The other day I received a shower gift with a pie theme.
 That’s right.
 A pie theme!
 I could barely contain myself.
 [My fiancé gave me some odd looks as I unpacked the box like a 5 year old on Christmas Day.
 My excitement was palpable.]

 Sandwiched between the pie crust cutter and the Emile Henry pie dish was A Year of Pies by Ashley English of Small Measure.
-Even though, after the Peanut Butter Cup Cookie debacle, I promised the Wedding Fairy that I would behave, I couldn’t resist the Chicken Pot Pie in Ashley’s dazzling book.

-As the faintest of nods to the Wedding Fairy, I made a whole-wheat crust.
+As the faintest of nods to health, I made a whole-wheat crust.
 Well that’s gotta count for somethin’ right?
 I used a Whole-Wheat Pastry recipe from the Boston Cooking School Cookbook [circa 1914], but I completely disregarded their preparation instructions, but the crust was flakey to perfection.
 [Seriously, who has time to fold in the butter in four layers?
 I’m not making puff pastry for cryin’ out loud!]

 This Chicken Pot Pie is divine.
 Fresh vegetables are chopped and browned in butter, then a roux is made (yup, more butter!), then chicken broth, wine and half and half are added and then the mixture is covered with buttery pastry and baked to browned perfection.
 It’s the real deal.
 It’s flavorful, old-school home cooking at it’s best.